percona/k8sps-docs/docs/options.md

 ## Use a Secret Object

-The Operator can also store configuration options in [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
+The Operator can also store configuration options in [Kubernetes Secrets :octicons-link-external-16:](https://kubernetes.io/docs/concepts/configuration/secret/).
 This can be useful if you need additional protection for some sensitive data.

 You should create a Secret object with a specific name, composed of your cluster